 Securely Storing Important Documents and Paperwork

 Simply put, owning a home comes with a lot of paperwork.
-Over time, you’ll notice that legal documents, home repair invoices, property tax paperwork, and other documents will begin piling up, and you’ll need a place you can safely store them for safekeeping.
+Over time, you’ll notice that legal documents, home repair invoices, property tax paperwork, and other documents will begin piling up, and you’ll need a place where you can safely store them.
 For this purpose, it’s a good idea to consider a personal safe or secured filing cabinet.
-Try to find a device that is both water and fireproof, and consider making copies of the stored documents to avoid losing the originals if something ever happens to them.
+Try to find a water- and fireproof device, and consider making copies of the stored documents to avoid losing the originals if something ever happens to them.

 Keeping an Efficient, Eco-Friendly Home

-Responsible homeowners tend to place an emphasis on efficiency and resource management, and they do it in a number of ways.
+Responsible homeowners tend to emphasize efficiency and resource management, and they do it in several ways.
 Most commonly, they purchase appliances and opt for fixtures that conserve energy/water, and they aren’t afraid to even section off areas of their homes during excessively warm or cold months to minimize energy consumption.

 Maintaining their Homes